CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 ![MailerQ seperate inbox outbox queues](copernica-docs:Mailerq/Images/mailerq-seperate-inbox-outbox-queues.png)

+## Local email addresses

+MailerQ maintains a list of "local" email address patterns.
+When an email is received on the SMTP port, the recipient address is compared with these patterns.
+If there is a match, the incoming message is not sent to the inbox queue for further delivery, but to the "rabbitmq-local" address instead.

+This local

 ## Config file settings

 In the config file there are a number of variables that you can use